 Pay for research work is welcomed if it is in your budget.
 Sources of funding are always in more limited supply than we would all like; however, there are a few resources to be aware of:

 - Discover Grant: The Discover Grant is offered to students through the Office of Undergraduate Research through an annual application process.
-Students can apply for funding to support summer research opportunities.
-Students must have a project and mentor secured to be eligible for this funding.
-As the Office of Undergraduate Research receives a large number of funding requests through the Discover Grant, funding often ends up being able to cover bare-bones cost-of-living expenses if the student is staying in Rochester.
+Students can apply for funding to support otherwise unpaid summer research opportunities.
+Students must have a project and mentor secured to be eligible for this competitive funding.

 - NSF REU supplement: If you have an active NSF-funded project, you can submit a supplement to support an undergraduate researcher through the summer and/or through the academic year.
 Funds from NSF are limited to supporting students that are US citizens.
-For additional information on the supplemental funding opportunity, see this document.
+For additional information on the supplemental funding opportunity, see the NSF REU Supplemental Funding Letter.

 - Research Presentation Award: Rochester undergraduate students presenting their research at academic conferences can apply for up to $500 for domestic travel or $1,000 for international travel.
-Please note that there is not funding available for a student to just attend a conference; he or she must be presenting.
+Please note that there is not funding available for a student to just attend a conference; the student must be presenting.

 - Research and Innovation Grant (RIG): The RIG is a $3,000-4,500 grant offered to a small, select group of students upon admission to Rochester.
 The funding can be used for experiential education opportunities during the academic year and/or over the summer after the student’s first semester at Rochester.
 Students with a RIG have the ability to use their grant to pay themselves a wage for research work.
 Please note that since the RIG is offered to a limited number of students upon admission, there is no way for students to “get” a RIG if they were not given one with their admission offer.
 Students will know if they have RIG funding or not; if there is any confusion, the Office of Undergraduate Research can verify a student’s RIG status.

 Students will need to communicate with you if they are seeking course credit.
 They must meet a number of campus deadlines and requirements to receive credit for the work they do as part of your research team.
 You will serve as the student’s project mentor and evaluator and must provide a “permission code” (IPC) to the student for their independent study request form.
-If you do not know your department’s IPC, contact the Registrar at 275-8131.
-More detailed information for faculty (and students) can be found within this document.
+If you do not know your department’s IPC, contact the Registrar at (585) 275-8131.
+More detailed information for faculty (and students) can be found on the Independent Study Faculty Instructions PDF.